Timeline: Reforms in Myanmar

 Thein Sein warns the government will use force to stop "political opportunists and religious extremists" from fomenting hatred between faiths.

-April: The European Union lifts its remaining trade, economic and individual sanctions - except those on arms sales - in response to Burma's political reform programme.
+April: The European Union lifts its remaining trade, economic and individual sanctions - except those on arms sales - in response to Myanmar's political reform programme.

-Human rights groups criticise the move as premature, saying it reduces the leverage the EU has on Burma.
+Human rights groups criticise the move as premature, saying it reduces the leverage the EU has on Myanmar.

 A report says there is clear evidence of government complicity in ethnic cleansing and crimes against humanity against Muslims in Rakhine state.
 The government rejects the allegations.